 Are Xbox Series X and S backward compatible with Xbox, Xbox 360, and Xbox One?

 Physically, you can put the disc in the Xbox Series X to claim and download the game.
-Microsoft is claiming that many games will even be enhanced for Xbox Series X and S, playing at higher frame rates and resolutions.
+Microsoft claims that many games will even be enhanced for Xbox Series X and S, playing at higher frame rates and resolutions.

 Which Xbox games are backward compatible with Xbox Series X and S?

-When it comes to Xbox One backward compatibility, Xbox Head Phil Spencer confirmed in July on Xbox Wire, "It’s our intent for all Xbox One games that do not require Kinect to play on Xbox Series X at the launch of the console."
-That means the vast majority of your titles will carry over, with the exception of some Xbox Game Studios published games like Kinect Sports Rivals.
+When it comes to Xbox One backward compatibility, Xbox Head Phil Spencer confirmed in July 2020 on Xbox Wire, “It’s our intent for all Xbox One games that do not require Kinect to play on Xbox Series X at the launch of the console.”
+That means the vast majority of your titles will carry over, except for some Xbox Game Studios published games like Kinect Sports Rivals.

 As for Xbox and Xbox 360 games, the list of backward compatible titles does get a little more restrictive, though over 600 games are still available.
 Microsoft has a website dedicated to saying what Xbox and Xbox 360 games work on Xbox One, and these should all carry over to Xbox Series X. Check out the full list of titles to see how many Xbox games in your library are supported.